0xj0siah/espfun_backend/README.md

 - Required for competitive features

 ### Skill Points
-- Used for unbenching players and skill packs
+- Used for skill packs and player promotions
 - Earned through achievements and challenges
-- Cost: 10 skill points to unbench a player

 ### Transaction Types
 - `EARNED`: Points gained through gameplay